6G-SANDBOX/docs/docs/marketplace-community/home.md

 TODO: Continue on how to integrate the appmarket-simple with the created appliances.

+TODO: How to create your own marketplace for testing purposes.

 In order to add your self-hosted Appliance Marketplace to your site, you can follow the steps shown in [this guide](https://github.com/OpenNebula/marketplace-community/wiki/marketplace_start#how-to-add-the-community-marketplace-to-opennebula)

+TODO: virtual machines that includes MongoDB and host-passthrough.